Sahib Shihab: Biography

 He was born in Savannah, Georgia, United States.
+Schooling in New York from age 3.

-Edmund Gregory first played alto saxophone professionally for Luther Henderson aged 13, and studied at the Boston Conservatory, and to perform with trumpeter Roy Eldridge.
-He played lead alto with Fletcher Henderson in the mid-1940s.
+Sahib Shihab first played alto saxophone professionally for Luther Henderson aged 13, and studied at the Boston Conservatory, and played in and around New York with Art Blakey, Gigi Ryce/Benny Golson, Thelonious Monk, Oscar Pettiford, Dizzy Gillespie.
+Toured with the bands of Fletcher Henderson, Buddy Johnson, Roy Eldridge, Andy Kirk, Duke Ellington, Count Basie and the original 17 Messengers of Blakey.

 He was one of the first jazz musicians to convert to Islam and changed his name in 1947.
-He belonged to the Ahmadiyya sect of Islam.
+He belonged to the Ahmadiyya movement of Islam.
 During the late 1940s, Shihab played with Thelonious Monk, and on July 23, 1951 he recorded with Monk (later issued on the album Genius of Modern Music: Volume 2).
 During this period, he also appeared on recordings by Art Blakey, Kenny Dorham and Benny Golson.
 The invitation to play with Dizzy Gillespie's big band in the early 1950s was of particular significance, as it marked Shihab's switch to baritone.

+In 1952 - 1955 he toured with Illinois Jacquet in Europe, as well as with Coleman Hawkins and Sarah Vaughn.
+He also toured with Dakota Stanton from 1956 - 1958.

 On August 12, 1958, Shihab was one of the musicians photographed by Art Kane in his photograph known as "A Great Day in Harlem".
 In 1959, he toured Europe with Quincy Jones.
-Shihab, disillusioned with racial politics in United States, decided around this time to move to Europe.
-He settled in Scandinavia, first in Stockholm, Sweden, then moving in 1964 to Copenhagen, Denmark.
-He worked for Copenhagen Polytechnic and wrote scores for television, cinema and theatre.
-He wrote a ballet based on the Danish writer Hans Christian Andersen's fairy tale, The Red Shoes.
+Shihab, disillusioned with racial politics in United States, decided around this time to move to Europe. in 1960 he settled in Scandinavia, first in Stockholm, Sweden, then moving in 1964 to Copenhagen, Denmark.
+He worked for Copenhagen Polytechnic and wrote scores for television, cinema and theatre, in addition to composing and arranging for Swedish and Danish radio orchestras, and he wrote a ballet based on the Danish writer Hans Christian Andersen's fairy tale, The Red Shoes.